smartgov-liris/lez-viewer/documentation/Examples.md

     - EURO1 Light Weight vehicles only

-The detailed [COPERT profile](https://github.com/smartgov-liris/SmartGovLezModelUFD/blob/master/documentation/inputs/COPERT-Profiles.md) can be found in the [SmartGovLezModel repository](https://github.com/smartgov-liris/SmartGovLezModelUFD/blob/master/input/establishment/fleetProfiles.json).
+The detailed [COPERT profile](https://github.com/smartgov-liris/SmartGovLezModelUFD/blob/master/documentation/inputs/COPERT-Profiles.md) can be found in the [SmartGovLezModelUFD repository](https://github.com/smartgov-liris/SmartGovLezModelUFD/blob/master/input/establishment/fleetProfiles.json).

 For the `LEZ 1` example, 18 establishments are concerned by the LEZ, so 18 **EURO1** vehicles have been replaced by **EURO6** vehicles.